-Procedures with respect to prepackaged chapter 11 plans were promulgated by General Order M-387.
 This rule was amended in 2013 to specify the title of the procedures promulgated by General Order M-387 and to state in the rule the link to the Court's website where practitioners may access the governing procedures.
-The procedures set forth in the Procedural Guidelines for Prepackaged Chapter 11 Cases, which also may be obtained from the Clerk, may be further amended by the Court after giving notice and opportunity for comment as is appropriate.
+The procedures set forth in the Prepackaged Chapter 11 Amended Guidelines, which also may be obtained from the Clerk, may be further amended by the Court after giving notice and opportunity for comment as is appropriate.

-Rule 3020-1TIME FOR OBJECTING TO CONFIRMATION IN CHAPTER 9 AND CHAPTER 11 CASES - Amended [August 1, 2013]
+Rule 3020-1.
+TIME FOR OBJECTING TO CONFIRMATION IN CHAPTER 9 AND CHAPTER 11 CASES; WITHDRAWAL OF OBJECTIONS

-Unless the Court orders otherwise, objections to confirmation of a plan in a chapter 9 or chapter 11 case shall be filed not later than seven (7) days prior to the first date set for the hearing to consider confirmation of the plan.
+- (a) Objections to Confirmation.
+Unless the Court orders otherwise, objections to confirmation of a plan in a chapter 9 or chapter 11 case shall be filed not later than seven (7) days prior to the first date set for the hearing to consider confirmation of the plan. - (b) Withdrawal of Objections.
+In the event of the withdrawal of an objection to confirmation of a plan or the failure to prosecute an objection, the plan shall not be confirmed unless the proponent has disclosed to the Court the terms of any agreement reached between the proponent and the objecting party resulting in the withdrawal or failure to prosecute.

-This rule, which is derived from Former Local Bankruptcy Rule 57, designates a fixed time for objecting to confirmation as permitted by Bankruptcy Rule 3020(b)(1).
-The three-day deadline was amended to seven (7) days in 2009 to give the Court and the parties more time to consider objections before the confirmation hearing.
+This rule which is derived from Former Local Bankruptcy Rule 57.
+Subdivision (a) of this rule designates a fixed time for objecting to confirmation as permitted by Bankruptcy Rule 3020(b)(1).
+The three-day deadline was amended to seven days in 2009 to give the Court and the parties more time to consider objections before the confirmation hearing.

-Former subdivision (b) of this rule required disclosure of the circumstances surrounding the withdrawal of, or failure to prosecute, any objections to confirmation.
+Former subdivision Subdivision (b) of this rule requires required disclosure of the circumstances surrounding the withdrawal of, or failure to prosecute, any objections to confirmation.
+The purpose of this rule is to allow the Court to determine the propriety of any agreement between the proponent and an objecting party that results in the withdrawal of, or failure to prosecute, an objection.
 This subdivision was abrogated in 2013 so as to leave to the Court's discretion on a case-by-case basis whether to require disclosure, and the manner and extent of such disclosure, of the terms of any agreement between the plan proponent and the objecting party relating to the withdrawal of, or the failure to prosecute, an objection to confirmation of a plan.